-Challenges to consider with HRIS and global payroll integration
+Challenges to consider when implementing payroll with your international HRIS system

 Unforeseen roadblocks or complications are inevitable with any global-scale project.
 These are some of the risks or barriers to success you should be aware of when integrating global payroll with your HRIS.